uwmadisoncals/cals-main-plugins/connections/README.txt

 == Changelog ==

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.17 04/13/2018 =
+* FEATURE: Add link fieldset configuration options.
+* TWEAK: Change class constant access syntax to be compatible with php5.3.
+* TWEAK: Minor tweak to logic to ensure the preferred array value does not create a new messenger ID object when updating from array.
+* TWEAK: Create instance of cnPhone instead of stdClass when creating a new phone number object when creating a "dummy" placeholder object for the phone fieldset.
+* TWEAK: Create instance of cnEmail_Address instead of stdClass when creating a new email address object when creating a "dummy" placeholder object for the email fieldset.
+* TWEAK: Set the `cnEntry::getLinks()` default value for type to query to NULL instead of the registered core types so all links will be queried vs. only the registered types.
+* TWEAK: Change default date format of `cnEntry::getFormattedTimeStamp()` to use the WordPress default date format set by the user in the settings.
+* TWEAK: When saving/updating an entry, the added date time and updated date time should be saved in UTC.
+* TWEAK: Update various spots in the code to account that the last updated and date added timestamps are in UTC so they will properly be cconverted into the current user's timezone.
+* TWEAK: Change `cnEntry::getDateAdded()` to use the user's defined date format from the WP settings.
+* TWEAK: Add time to `cnEntry::getFormattedTimeStamp()` default date format.
+Default to user's defined date time format from the WP settings.
+* TWEAK: Add time to `cnEntry::getDateAdded()` default date format.
+Default to user's defined date time format from the WP settings.
+* TWEAK: Remove the hardcoded date time formats used on the Manage admin page so they will display in the users defined date time format in the WP settings.
+* TWEAK: Ensure `cnEntry::getBio()` and `cnEntry::getNotes()` only return strings.
+* BUG: Correct PHP index not found notice.
+* BUG: The messenger fieldset was not updated to honor the fieldset settings!
+* BUG: Version should be string.
+* OTHER: Remove extra spaces.
+* OTHER: Remove todo in cnEntry.
+* OTHER: Remove extra tabs and align `span` tags.
+* OTHER: Remove trailing spaces.
+* OTHER: Remove extra spaces.
+* I18N: Correct string so it can be translated.
+* DEV: phpDoc corrections.
+* DEV: Remove some commented out debug code.

+= 8.16 03/30/2018 =
+* FEATURE: Introduce the Instant Messenger Fieldset configuration options.
+* NEW: Introduce `cnEntry_Messenger_IDs` and `cnMessenger` objects.
+* NEW: Introduce `cnText_Domain::register()`.
+* TWEAK: Add abstract constructor to `cnEntry_Collection_Item`.
+* TWEAK: Add method `create()` to `cnEntry_Collection_Item`.
+* TWEAK: Remove method `create()` from `cnPhone` and `cnEmail` to remove code duplication.
+* TWEAK: Refactor `cnEntry::getIm()` and `cnEntry::setIm()` to utilize the `cnEntry_Messenger_IDs` object.
+* TWEAK:Refactor `cnEntry_Output::getImBlock()` to utilize the `cnEntry_Messenger_IDs` objects `render()` method using templates.
+* TWEAK: Add VERSION constant to the core plugin class to store the plugin version.
+* TWEAK: Use class VERSION constant to set the global version constant for the plugin version.
+* TWEAK: Deprecate `cnText_Domain::create()`.
+* TWEAK: Use `cnText_Domain::register()` instead of `cnText_Domain::create()`.
+* TWEAK: Add a few class variables and helper methods to get the plugin path, url and basename.
+* TWEAK: Use the helper methods to set the global constants for the plugin path, url and basename.
+* BUG: Phone number was being sanitized as a street address, corrected so it is sanitized as a phone number.
+* OTHER: Correct misspelling.
+* DEV: Correct inline documentation.
+* DEV: phpDoc corrections.
+* DEV: Correct code indents.
+* DEV: Add phpDoc block to `ConnectionsLoad::hooks()`.

+= 8.15 03/24/2018 =
+* BUG: Ensure `cnEntry_Email_Addresses` is properly initialized when adding new entry.

+= 8.14 03/23/2018 =
+* NEW: Introduce `cnEntry_Email_Addresses` and `cnEmail_Address`.
+* TWEAK: Use `array_replace()` instead of `array_merge()` when setting the order of a sortable settings input list.
+* TWEAK: Refactor `cnEntry::getEmailAddresses()` and `cnEntry::setEmailAddresses()` to utilize `cnEntry_Email_Addresses` and `cnEmail_Adress`.
+* TWEAK: Refactor `cnEntry_Output::getEmailAddressBlock()` to utilize `cnEntry_Email_Addresses::render()`.
+* TWEAK: Update manage admin page to utilize the new email addresses template.
+* BUG: Ensure integer is passed to `gmdate()`.
+* BUG: The method `cnRetrieve::entries()` is not static, but was called statically.
+* OTHER: Add the new Certifications add on to the readme.txt file.
+* OTHER: Correct the version changelog section.
+* DEV: Correct phpdoc alignment.
+* DEV: phpDoc corrections.

+= 8.13 03/09/2018 =
+* FEATURE: Add new option to the Connections : Manage admin page Screen Option to allow the user to choose between the entry logo or photo as the thumbail.
+* NEW: Introduce `cnUser::getMeta()` and `cnUser::setMeta()`.
+* NEW: Introduce `cnUser::getScreenOptions()` and `cnUser::setScreenOptions()`.
+* NEW: Introduce `cnUser::getScreenOption()` and `cnUser::setScreenOption()`.
+* TWEAK: Refactor `cnUser::getFilterPage()` and `cnUser::setFilterPage()` to use `cnUser::getScreenOption()` and  `cnUser::setScreenOption()` respectively and then deprecate those methods.
+* TWEAK: Add `connectionsLoad::$user` as reference to `connectionsLoad::$currentUser`.
+* OTHER: Update the Screen Options library from version 1.3 to 1.4.
+* OTHER: Update Chosen library from 1.7.0 to 1.8.3.
+* I18N: Update POT file.
+* I18N: Update MO files.
+* DEV: Update package.json.
+* DEV: phpDoc corrections.

 = 8.12 02/19/2018 =
 * NEW: Introduce several new timezone helper methods in cnDate.